openstack-archive/fuel-web/docs/develop/nailgun/development/env.rst

    (that Nailgun depends on)::

     sudo pip install virtualenv virtualenvwrapper
-    source /usr/local/bin/virtualenvwrapper.sh  # you can save this to .bashrc whereis python2.6 # Prints the intall path of python 2.6, let's say /usr/bin/python2.6.
+    . /usr/local/bin/virtualenvwrapper.sh  # you can save this to .bashrc
+    whereis python2.6 # Prints the intall path of python 2.6, let's say /usr/bin/python2.6.
                       # Copy the output and paste it in the command below for option -p
     mkvirtualenv fuel -p /usr/bin/python2.6  # you can use any name instead of 'fuel'